top of page

 One of our party was vegetarian, so we had a few extra vegetarian dishes.

-The information given by the friendly host on the evening, about the various cava’s, was informative and relayed in a way that everyone in the room could understand.
+The friendly host's information about the various cava's on the evening was informative and relayed in a way everyone could understand.

 The food matching was excellent, and the cost of the evening was very reasonable for the amount of food and drink we were given.
-We would recommend anyone to try their further events here.
+We recommend that anyone try their further events here.
 The Iberica staff serving us were both efficient and friendly.

-Ibérica Canary Wharf is an buzzing spot and a excellent restaurant for Spanish food in London.
+Ibérica Canary Wharf is a buzzing spot and an excellent Restaurant for Spanish food in London.

 IBÉRICA CANARY WHARF